Biden blames Trump for unrest and violence

 “It’s no wonder people are taking to the streets,” Harris said.
 “And I support them.
 We must always defend peaceful protest and peaceful protesters.
 We should not confuse them with those looting and committing acts of violence, including the shooter who was arrested for murder.
 We will not let these vigilantes and extremists derail the path to justice.”

 The events in Kenosha highlight the volatility of the political moment.
-On Sunday, a police officer shot Jacob Blake Jr. seven times in the back, leaving him paralyzed below the waist.
+On Sunday, a police officer shot Jacob Blake seven times in the back, leaving him paralyzed below the waist.
 That set off three nights of protest in which demonstrators set fires and shot off fireworks.
 A small group burned buildings and ransacked stores.

 Those actions attracted counterprotesters, and on Tuesday, one of them shot and killed two demonstrators and wounded a third.
 Police have charged 17-year-old Kyle Rittenhouse with homicide.